setup

 Your team is burning tokens faster than coffee.

-Coding agents are the heaviest per-seat LLM workload most companies will ever run.
-Modelux gives engineering leadership the budget controls, policy surface, and audit trail this actually deserves — without getting in the way of the developers using the tools.
+Coding agents are the heaviest per-seat LLM workload most companies will ever run. modelux gives engineering leadership the budget controls, policy surface, and audit trail this actually deserves — without getting in the way of the developers using the tools.

 # setup

-Point Claude Code at Modelux once.
+Point Claude Code at modelux once.

 Claude Code and other coding agents read ANTHROPIC_BASE_URL.
-Set it once per engineer; from then on every agent request flows through Modelux — tagged, logged, budgeted, and auditable.
+Set it once per engineer; from then on every agent request flows through modelux — tagged, logged, budgeted, and auditable.

 • Works with Claude Code, Cursor, Aider, Cline, Continue